versionone/VersionOne.Client.Requestor/README.md

 ## Introduction

 VersionOne Feature Requestor is a simple app that lets users submit new feature requests into VersionOne through the VersionOne REST Data API.
 It also lets them edit these feature requests.
-A feature request in can eventually become a User Story, or even other types of assets, like Epics.
+Team members can turn feature requests in VersoinOne into User Stories or other asset types like Defects and Epics.

+**TODO:** Add blog links

 ![Feature Requestor](https://raw.github.com/versionone/VersionOne.Requestor.NET/master/blog/part02/requestor-07-update.png)